r8/vagrant-lamp/berks-cookbooks/iis/README.md

 #### Add Items
 - `start_mode` - Specifies the startup type for the application pool - default :OnDemand (:OnDemand, :AlwaysRunning) - optional
-- `auto_start` - When true, indicates to the World Wide Web Publishing Service (W3SVC) that the application pool should be automatically started when it is created or when IIS
+- `auto_start` - When true, indicates to the World Wide Web Publishing Service (W3SVC) that the application pool should be automatically started when it is created or when IIS is started. - boolean: default true - optional
 - `queue_length` - Indicates to HTTP.sys how many requests to queue for an application pool before rejecting future requests. - default is 1000 - optional
 - `thirty_two_bit` - set the pool to run in 32 bit mode, valid values are true or false, default is false - optional